amboltio/DM-i-AI-2023/tumor-segmentation/README.md

 ## MIP PET
-MIP-PET is short for Maximum-Intensity-Project Positron Emission Tomography.
+MIP-PET is short for Maximum-Intensity-Projected Positron Emission Tomography.
 Positron Emission Tomography (PET) is a medical imaging modality often used for diagnosing and monitoring cancer patients.
-By scanning a person in a PET PET-scanner you obtain a volumetric image, which is an image that has three dimensions.
+By scanning a person in a PET-scanner you obtain a volumetric image, which is an image that has three dimensions.
 Each pixel value in this 3D image reflects, roughly, how much sugar is consumed in that particular part of the body.
-Since tumors have a high growth rate, they require a lot sugar and the corresponding pixels thus attain high pixel values the PET scan.
-Working with 3D images requires a lot of memory, so to reduce the data dimensionality a 2D Maximum Intensity Projected (MIP) can be created by doing a "max"-operation along one dimension:
+Since tumors have a high growth rate, they require a lot sugar, and the corresponding pixels thus attain high pixel values in the PET image.
+Working with 3D images requires a lot of memory, so to reduce the data dimensionality a 2D Maximum Intensity Projected (MIP) can be created by doing a "max"-operation along one dimension of the PET image:

 ```
 mip_pet = np.max(pet,axis=1)
 ```

-Intuitively, the MIP operation can be visuallized as shining a light through a semi-transparent body and recording the shadow on the other side.
+Intuitively, the MIP operation can be visualized as shining a light through a semi-transparent patient and recording the shadow on the other side.

+You can read more about PET on [wikipedia](https://en.wikipedia.org/wiki/Positron_emission_tomography).

+##Interpreting PET Scans

-Note that some areas of the body will have high sugar consumption even though there is no cancer in that particular area.
+Note that some areas of the body will have high sugar consumption even if there is no cancer.
 The following organs have high sugar consumption:
 - Brain
 - Bladder